BOOK ONLINE NOW

 *technical [the biomechanics of each stroke]

-We also encourage kids as soon as possible to play in our Orange ball Friday Night Hot Shot League which is a graded competition.
+We encourage kids as soon as possible to play in our Orange ball Friday Night Hot Shot League which is a graded competition.
 As soon as kids are capable of [modified] serving, rallying and scoring we recommend kids play competition.
 In comp kids learn to use the skills taught in coaching whilst playing the game developing their tactical and social skills with qualified coaches as supervisors.
 Our fun comp has four season, one each term, all year round and has an end of term Party, Pizza & Presentation of trophies.